 For management purposes, the Company is organized into two separate reportable operating divisions; the Anti-Cancer Therapy ("ACT") division and the Cool Laser Therapy ("CLT") division.
 The ACT division is responsible for the research and development of PDCs for the treatment of cancer with assistance from the CLT division to develop medical lasers to activate them.
 The CLT division is responsible for the Company's medical laser business, which researches, develops, manufactures and distributes cool laser systems to healthcare practitioners predominantly for the healing of pain.

-The following table displays revenue and direct expenses from the ACT and CLT division for the year ended December 31:
+The following table displays revenue and direct expenses from the ACT and CLT division for the six-month period ended June 30: